ArijeetB-neu/Database-Projects/P3-DataWarehouse-AWS Redshift/README.md

     `$ python create_tables.py`

-5. Then go back to Step 5 of *create_cluster.ipynb* notebook to check the commands are executing and everything is working fine.
+5. Then go back to Step 5 of `create_cluster.ipynb` notebook to check the commands are executing and everything is working fine.
 Finally, clean up all your resources and make sure all AWS resources have been properly shut.

 ## Project structure

 This project includes five script files:

-- create_redshift_cluster.ipynb is where the AWS components for this project are created programmatically, along with a few queries which has been made to validate that the created star schema has been completed successfully.
+- create_redshift_cluster.ipynb - is where the AWS components for this project are created programmatically, along with a few queries which has been made to validate that the created star schema has been completed successfully.
-- create_table.py is where the star schema in Redshift, consisting of fact and dimension tables are created.
+- create_table.py - is where the star schema in Redshift, consisting of fact and dimension tables are created.
-- etl.py is where data gets loaded from S3 buckets into staging tables on Redshift and then inserted into the analytics tables on Redshift.
+- etl.py - is where data gets loaded from S3 buckets into staging tables on Redshift and then inserted into the analytics tables on Redshift.
-- sql_queries.py is where SQL statements are defined, which are then used by etl.py, create_table.py and create_redshift_cluster.ipynb.
+- sql_queries.py - is where SQL statements are defined, which are then used by etl.py, create_table.py and create_redshift_cluster.ipynb.
-- README.md is current file with basic project description and instruction.
+- README.md - is current file with basic project description and instruction.

 ## Data Warehouse Schema